 "The reconstruction period is a harder nut to crack than the war itself.
 During the war you gladly and cheerfully suffered hardships.
 Hardships will have to be suffered now.
 Millions of men cannot suddenly rush into employment. takes time.
+Some will have to wait longer than others for takes time.
 Some will have to wait longer than others for that job.
-If you are one of the unlucky ones, show the stuff in you and grin and bear it.
+If you are one of the unlucky ques, show the stuff in you and grin and bear it.
 It won't be for long.
-Do not secone a Bolshevist.
+Do not become a Bolshevist.
 If you feel like fighting go out and smash a Red-it is great sport knocking them off soap boxes...
 "We will get you a job and perhaps tide you over finan-cially in exchange for a Bolshevist scalp...
-"Because you have been unsuccessful in looking for work do not think that the America U.S.
+"Because you have been unsuccessful in looking for work do not think that the American public has gong back on you.